-And new this March, we are launching a rigorous ten-week college-level course in Electronic Health Records Management.
+We have launched a rigorous ten-week college-level course in Electronic Health Records Management.
 Successful graduates will be offered internships that could lead to permanent employment.

 Interested in learning the iPad, but need to go at your own pace and in your own time frame?
 Check out our online iPad course; much of it easily transferable to the iPhone.

 If you’re a company or organization, why not let us check out your website to ensure that it is truly useable by people who are blind or visually impaired.
 We also offer scripting services if your software is difficult for an employee with vision loss to use.

 Finally, if you or an organization you know needs documents in braille, take advantage of our braille production service; it’s accurate, affordable and fast.

 For information on any of the above, please call us!

 We are your partner, as you learn to "access technology, so you can access the world."

 Our instructional staff includes teachers and tutors who are available during class and scheduled computer labs to provide support and training.